General Surgery Qualifying Exam

 - Must take the QE for the first time either in the year of application approval or the year following.

-- Upon application approval, they will be offered a maximum of five opportunities within a five-year period to pass the QE.
-If an applicant decides not to take the exam in a given year, it is a lost opportunity as the five-year limit is absolute.
+- Upon application approval, they will be offered up to five opportunities within a five-year period to pass the QE.
+If an applicant decides not to take the exam in a given year, it is a lost opportunity.

-- During the exam admissibility period, examinees who postponed or were unsuccessful will be contacted each year regarding the next exam; a new application is not necessary.
+- During the exam admissibility period, individuals who postponed or were unsuccessful will be contacted each year regarding the next exam; a new application is not necessary.

-- Individuals who exceed any of the above restrictions will lose their admissibility and must pursue a readmissibility pathway to re-enter the certification process.
+- The above limits are absolute.
+Individuals who exceed any of the above restrictions will lose their admissibility and must pursue a readmissibility pathway to re-enter the certification process.

 For complete requirements regarding certification in surgery, refer to the 2013-2014 Booklet of Information - Surgery (pdf).